gomoku/Carbon-Gomoku/README.md

 Country: Poland
 Programming language: C++
 IDE: Visual Studio 6.0 project (works also in 7.1)
-Year: 2002 (the project has over 13 years!)
+Year: 2002 (the project is over 13 years old!)
 Notes: First time on any source code repository.